KenKundert/networth/README.rst

 generate a summary of your networth. *Networth* reads *estimated_value* fields from *Avendesora* accounts and summarizes the result.
 It is often used with, and shares fields with, `PostMortem <https://github.com/KenKundert/postmortem>`_.
+Works with data services to download up-to-date prices for securities and cryptocurrencies.

 Please report all bugs and suggestions to networth@nurdletech.com